 In April 2010 the government introduced ‘Feed-in Tariffs’ (FITs) as a financial incentive to encourage uptake of renewable electricity-generating technologies (including solar panels, wind turbines, hydroelectricity).
 Following consultation, new reduced tariffs came into effect from January 2016 and may have an impact on the future uptake of domestic renewable energy by making the financial reward less significant for new developments.

-Warwick District and Nuneaton and Bedworth Borough have the highest percentage of households considered to be in fuel poverty with an estimated 6,514 and 5,900 households respectively.
+Nuneaton and Bedworth Borough and Rugby Borough have the highest percentage of households considered to be in fuel poverty with an estimated 1,761 and 1,432 households respectively.
 South Warwickshire adopted an ‘affordable warmth strategy’ in 2010 which works toward ensuring affordable warmth is available to everyone, particularly the most vulnerable citizens.
 Public Health has also recently re-commissioned the Warm and Well Service for Warwickshire through Act on Energy.

 What do people say?

 The Government Review of Waste Policy includes an aim to increase the percentage of waste collected from both households and businesses that is recycled, at the very least, meeting the revised waste framework directive target to recycle at least 50% of waste from households by 2020.

 Warwickshire County Council has identified actions to be taken as part of the preliminary flood risk assessment.
 These include developing a database to collect flood records, continuation of regular meetings of the Warwickshire Flood Forum, continued provision of advice to areas affected by flooding to assist with future flood emergencies.

 Who needs to know?

 More detailed information surrounding Environmental Issues in Warwickshire can be found by clicking on the interactive map button